-The Thunder Bay and Area Food Strategy provides a coordinated approach to achieving food security through the implementation of pertinent research, planning, policy, and program development.
-With over 30 Food Strategy Council members, the Food Strategy exists as a think tank with each member coming to the table with their own unique perspectives, skills, and experiences to help cook up a healthy, sustainable, and equitable food system.
+The Thunder Bay and Area Food Strategy bring local food players to the table to take a coordinated approach to achieving food security through the implementation of pertinent research, planning, policy, and program development.
+With over 30 members representing farmers, institutions, government, food security organizations and more, we are conveners and activators who implement the priorities of the Thunder Bay Food Charter to cook up a healthy, sustainable, and equitable food system

 The Thunder Bay and Area Food Strategy builds on years of community-led efforts to create a sustainable food system for Thunder Bay and Area.
 Supported by the Ontario Trillium Foundation, the Strategic Action Plan carries forward the principles ingrained in the Thunder Bay Food Charter in order to achieve long-term community food security to promote regional food self-reliance, healthy environments, and thriving economies.

 The strategic action plan was developed through numerous rounds of consultation with the general public and diverse stakeholders in order to meet the region’s unique food system requirements.
 In the summer of 2014, the Thunder Bay and Area Food Strategy was successfully endorsed by Thunder Bay City Council, as well as the municipalities of Oliver Paipoonge,Conmee, O'Connor, Shuniah, Gilles, and Neebing.

 The Thunder Bay and Area Food Strategy is built upon seven pillars of a sustainable food system.
 By strengthening these pillars, the Thunder Bay and Area Food Strategy is committed to contributing to the economic, ecological, and social well-being and health of Thunder Bay and Area.